Information for Group Visitors at Lancaster Leisure Park

 Close to the M6, with free and plentiful coach parking, a free meal and free admission to GB Antiques Centre for your driver, Lancaster Leisure Park is a popular attraction for group visits.

 Whether you want a full afternoon outing or just an unusual coffee stop, we are always happy to welcome coach parties and groups, whatever the time of year.
-You can drop off your group in our coach park (close to the attractions), where Hayley, our Group Organiser will be waiting to welcome your party.
+You can drop off your group in our coach park (close to the attractions), where Shona, our Group Organiser will be waiting to welcome your party.
 All our attractions are wheelchair friendly with ramps where needed and very few steps.
+The Forest Garden, however, is on a hill.

 Allan Blackburn, the owner of the Park and a regular speaker on BBC Radio Lancashire, will be on hand to give a free talk about antiques and collectables to pre booked groups.
 You can even bring an old treasure along and he'll value as many as he can during your visit.